Aztec mythology: Creation myth

 Our age (Nahui-Ollin), the fifth age, or fifth creation, began in the ancient city of Teotihuacan.
 According to the myth, all the gods had gathered to sacrifice themselves and create a new age.
-Although the world and the sun had already been created, it would only be through their sacrifice that the sun would be set into motion and time as well as history could begin.
-The most handsome and strongest of the gods, Tecuciztecatl, was supposed to sacrifice himself but when it came time to self-immolate, he could not jump into the fire.
-Instead, Nanahuatl the smallest and humblest of the gods, who was also covered in boils, sacrificed himself first and jumped into the flames.
-The sun was set into motion with his sacrifice and time began.
-Humiliated by Nanahuatl's sacrifice, Tecuciztecatl too leaped into the fire and became the moon.
+Although the world and the sun had already been created, it would only be through their sacrifice that the sun would be set into motion, and time and history could begin.
+The strongest and most handsome of the gods, Tecuciztecatl, was supposed to sacrifice himself but when it came time to self-immolate, he could not jump into the fire.
+Instead, Nanahuatl the smallest and humblest of the gods, who was also covered in boils, sacrificed himself first, and jumped into the flames.
+The sun was set into motion with his sacrifice, and time began.
+Humiliated by Nanahuatl's sacrifice, Tecuciztecatl, too, leaped into the fire and became the moon.